You can’t have a true period while pregnant, but light, period-like bleeding can happen in early pregnancy.

 Ovulation Predictor Kits (OPKs)

-Key takeaway: Layer two or more tracking tools plus attentive symptom logging for a high-resolution map of your fertility landscape—making “period or pregnancy?” far easier to unravel.
+Key takeaway: Layering two or more tracking tools plus attentive symptom logging can give you a much clearer picture of your fertility window—making “period or pregnancy?” easier to sort out.

 What To Do If You Suspect Pregnancy?